the eq cylinder damper

 fine tuning for feel

-Because the EQ Damper is built to work with weight on both sides, you can mix and match nearly any durometer with any total mass weight.
+Because the EQ Cylinder Damper is built to work with weight on both sides, you can mix and match nearly any durometer with any total mass weight.

 For example,

-If you're running 8 ounces of front weight with a 40 durometer EQ Damper, but it feels too floppy with all 8 ounces on the outside, you can start shifting some of the mass weight inwards.
+If you're running 8 ounces of front weight with a 40 stiffness EQ Damper, but it feels too floppy with all 8 ounces on the outside, you can start shifting some of the mass weight inwards.
 Place part of the weight stack between the stabilizer and the damper, and leave the rest on the outside until you hit the feel you want.

 This method of balancing inside vs. outside weight is the key to unlocking the best feedback and bow reaction for your shot style.